pieces-app/workshops/use-llm-anywhere/slides.md

 <!--

 LLMs work with tokens instead of raw text.
 Tokens can be letters, or even whole words.
 Each LLM has a different tokenization scheme.
 Tokens are important models have token limits, and charge per token.
+Think of tokens like learning to read - you learn letters and sounds like ch and sh.
+Then when you build a word like chat, you learn it's ch a t, not c h a t.

 For example, GPT-4o has an input token limit of 128k tokens - this is known as the context window.
 If you exceed this limit, the model will truncate the input or error.